yirwanditiket/echo2/README.md

 - Very long delays may cause client timeouts
 - **Shutdown-aware cancellation**: If the server receives a shutdown signal (SIGINT or SIGTERM) during a delay, the request will return early without sending a response, enabling graceful shutdown even with long delays
 - Uses Go's `context.Context` with `ctx.Done()` to detect server shutdown and cancel ongoing delay operations

+### Router Implementation

+The server uses [fasthttp/router](https://github.com/fasthttp/router) for efficient HTTP routing, providing significant performance improvements over manual route matching.

+#### Implementation Notes

+- **Method-specific routing**: Each route is registered with its specific HTTP method (GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS)
+- **Proper HTTP status codes**: Returns 405 Method Not Allowed for existing paths with wrong methods, 404 Not Found for non-existent paths
+- **Unknown methods**: Routes with unrecognized HTTP methods are registered using the router's `ANY` method and logged as warnings
+- **Route closure**: Each route handler is created as a closure that captures the specific route configuration
+- **Custom NotFound handler**: Provides consistent 404 responses for unmatched routes

 ### Response Dump